What is Our Blood?

 Our Blood will debut in New York City – a city built on immigration and the ideals of freedom, acceptance and diversity – at the New York Public Library, which has long served as an educational resource and safe haven for refugees.
 Although recent developments in the U.S. threaten the position, New York City is a metropolis that has historically welcomed refugee communities from around the globe.
 It is a city that seeks to epitomize freedom, acceptance and equality.
 As host city to the United Nations headquarters it is also a meeting place for the world.
-The exhibition, which will consist of two cubes of frozen blood in bespoke refrigeration units housed in a pavilion designed by renowned British architect Norman Foster, will be unveiled in Summer 2021.
+The exhibition, which will consist of two cubes of frozen blood in bespoke refrigeration units housed in a pavilion designed by renowned British architect Norman Foster, will be unveiled in 2022.

 What will the exhibit be like?